ToastHawaii/osm-apps-catalog/docs/score.md

 **Accessibility:**

-- +0.5 points if accessibility is supported (e.g. screen reader compatibility).
+- +0.5 points if accessibility is supported (e.g. screen reader compatibility or route calculation for wheelchair users).

 ---